fabmas/certlc/README.md

         Install-Module PSPKI -Repository PSGallery -Scope AllUsers -Force

     ```
+- Install the [Key Vault extension](#key-vault-extension) on the servers that need to retrieve the renewed certificates from the Key Vault.
+- Add the 'Key Vault Secret User' role to the the servers with the Key Vault extension on the Key Vault containing the certificates.
+- Add the 'System' account of the Hybrid RunBook Worker VM to the Certificate Template(s) used to generate the certificates.
+- If you've specified the SMTPServer parameter during deployment, ensure the following:
+    - the Hybrid RunBook Worker VM can reach the SMTP server,
+    - the SMTP port is open in the firewall,
+    - the SMTP server accepts mail submissions from the Hybrid RunBook Worker VM.
 - Import the certificates into the Key Vault and **TAG** them with the administrator e-mail address for notification purposes.
 If multiple recipients are required, the e-mail addresses should be separated by comma or semicolon.
 The expected tag name is 'Recipient' and the value is the e-mail address(es) of the administrator(s).
-- Install the [Key Vault extension](#key-vault-extension) on the servers that need to retrieve the renewed certificates from the Key Vault.
-- Add the 'Key Vault Secret User' role to the the servers with the Key Vault extension on the Key Vault containing the certificates.
-- Add the 'System' account of the Hybrid RunBook Worker VM to the Certificate Template(s) used to generate the certificates.
-- If the SMTPServer parameter has been specified during the deployment, verify that the SMTP server is reachable from the Hybrid RunBook Worker VM, that the SMTP port is open in the firewall and that it accepts mail submissions from the Hybrid RunBook Worker VM.

 >[!NOTE]